Epistle to Diognetus: Contents

 The 10th chapter breaks off in mid thought.
 When the text resumes, the epistolary style has been abandoned and the final two chapters resemble a peroration.
 They are often considered to be later additions from the 3rd-century.
 Some have attributed them to Hippolytus, based on similarities of thought and style.
 J.B.
 Lightfoot suggested that the final two chapters may have been written by Pantaenus in the mid-late second century.

 Possible identification

 In 1947 Paulus Andriessen suggested that the Epistle to Diognetus is to be identified with the Apology of Quadratus of Athens, mentioned by Eusebius in his Church History.
-In 1966 Edgar J. Goodspeed wrote that such identification is an ingenious theory, but considered it improbable, also stating that the fragment does not fit the gap.
+Eusebius not only mentions this Apology, but also provides a fragment of its contents.
+This fragment is not present in the text of the Epistle which has survived.
+The manuscript of this text, however, does not show the full text but has a gap.
+In 1966 Edgar J. Goodspeed wrote that the identification of the Epistle with the Apology mentioned by Eusebius is an ingenious theory.
+Goodspeed considered it improbable however, also stating that the fragment does not fit the gap.

 More recently, Michael W. Holmes has called Andriessen's proposal "intriguing": while admitting that Epistle to Diognetus does not contain the only quotation known from Quadratus's work, Holmes defends this identification by noting "there is a gap between 7.6 and 7.7 into which it would fit very well."